Theses and Dissertations Frequently Asked Questions

 Why should I publish with ProQuest/UMI?

-ProQuest/UMI has been publishing scholarly work for nearly 70 years.
+ProQuest has been publishing scholarly work for nearly 80 years.
 Its primary purpose is to archive graduate research and provide greater accessibility to it.
-Even if you make your thesis or dissertation available at the J. R. Van Pelt Library, patrons would need to search the catalog at Michigan Tech to find it.
-Every work published with ProQuest/UMI is accessible through the ProQuest Dissertations and Theses database, so this is a primary source for scholars to find graduate research.
+Every work published with ProQuest is accessible through the ProQuest Dissertations and Theses database, which is a primary source for scholars to find graduate research.
 In addition, their archival services provide an off-site source for your work in the event that your work is lost from the J. R. Van Pelt Library.
-Publication with ProQuest/UMI is required for PhD candidates and optional for Master's candidates.
+Publication with ProQuest is required for PhD dissertations and Master's theses.

 I'm writing a report.
 How do guidelines for theses and dissertations affect me?